Poisson geometry and representations of PI 4-dimensional Sklyanin algebras

 \smallbreak As mentioned in Section~\ref{1.1}, the proof of the existence of nontrivial Poisson order structure on $S$ relies on the previous algebro-geometric results for $S$ and a method of higher order specialization developed in \cite{WWY}.
 The precise (Jacobian) form of the Poisson structure on $Z(S)$ is derived from the property that $g_1, g_2$ are in the Poisson center of $Z(S)$ and from Stafford's result \cite{Stafford} that $S$ is a maximal order.

 \smallbreak The proof of \thref{thm1}(4) faces a second major difficulty compared to the 3-dimensional case.
-In the latter case, the symplectic cores of $Z(S)$ of maximal dimension have codimension 1 which was used to show that all of them are in the Azumaya locus of $S$ by incorporating the automorphism group of $S$.
-This strategy fails in the 4-dimensional case since the leaves have codimension 2 while the automorphism group of $S$ is still 1-dimensional.
-Our strategy for the proof of part (4) is to take a much more roundabout route.
+In the latter case, the symplectic cores of $Z(S)$ of maximal dimension have codimension 1, which was used to show that all of them are in the Azumaya locus of $S$ by incorporating the automorphism group of $S$.
+This strategy fails in the 4-dimensional case since the leaves have codimension 2, while the automorphism group of $S$ is still 1-dimensional.
+Our strategy for the proof of part (4) is summarized as follows.
 Firstly, we consider the factors

 which all turn out to be Noetherian PI domains of the same PI degree as $S$.
 We show that the maximal spectra of their centers are canonically isomorphic to Poisson subvarieties of $Y$ with the property that the symplectic leaves in them of maximal dimension have codimension 1 in $Y$.
 Now, by applying Brown and Gordon's Poisson order result \cite{BrownGordon} (as discussed in Section~\ref{sec:BGor-thm}) to the symplectic core stratification of the centers of the algebras $S_{[\kappa_1:\kappa_2]}$ and using the density of their Azumaya loci, we conclude that all the points in the 2-dimensional cores $(Y_{\gamma_1, \gamma_2})^{smooth}$ lie in the Azumaya locus of $S$.
 Then the coincidence of the Azumaya and smooth locus of $S$ follows from a general result of Brown and Goodearl~\cite{BrownGoodearl} since the non-Azumaya locus of $S$ contained in $Y^{symp}_0$ has codimension $\ge 2$ in $Y$.
 Thus, Poisson geometry was employed primarily to establish the codimension $\geq 2$ fact, for which there are no other known methods.